hardhats/vista-install-docs/New/InitializeVistA.rst

 is already in the VistA system.
 The first entry, the entry with an IEN of 1, can be selected by entering ```1``.

-Then we rename the first Box-Volume pair in the ``TaskMan Site Parameters`` file to match what was found above.
+Then we rename the first Box-Volume pair in the ``Taskman Site Parameters`` file to match what was found above.

 For this demonstration instance, the Volume Set will be ``ROU``, as per the